7 Things to Consider Before Buying Home Insurance

 3. Keep a weather eye out.

 Homeowners are feeling the costs of climate change now more than ever.
 Record-breaking numbers of severe weather events have caused property repairs to skyrocket in recent years.
 Some of the biggest culprits?
 Wildfires, high-speed windstorms, and hailstorms.
-In fact, Calgary’s latest hailstorm on June 13, 2020 cost an estimated $1.2 billion in damages alone.
+In June 2020, a massive hailstorm in Calgary cost an estimated $1.2 billion in damages alone.

 However, you shouldn’t count on your Home Insurance to bail you out.
 Standard policies rarely cover catastrophic weather, natural disasters, and similar “acts of God,” even if you live in a storm-prone area.
 And what’s worse than losing your home to a storm?
 Having to fork out thousands in restoration costs that you thought were covered by your insurance.